 When buying broccoli rabe, look for bunches with dark green leaves and firm stems.
 Avoid any that have yellowed or wilted leaves.
 To prepare broccoli rabe, trim the bottom inch or so of the stems and remove any tough or discolored leaves.
 It can then be blanched, steamed, or sautéed, depending on your preference.

-See also How to cook ribeye roast in crock pot
+See also How long to cook jasmine rice in instant pot

 Broccoli Rabe: Benefits and Nutritional Value